-The Issuer is regulated and supervised by the Swedish FSA as a "Credit Market Company" (kreditmarknadsföretag).
-As such, the Issuer has the ability to accept corporate and retail deposits from the general public that are covered by the Swedish state-provided deposit guarantee scheme.
-This scheme guarantees an amount of SEK 950,000 for each depositor should a guarantee-covered provider of deposits enter into bankruptcy or should the Swedish FSA otherwise decide that the guarantee should become effective.
+The Issuer is regulated and supervised by the SFSA as a Credit Market Company.
+As such, the Issuer has the ability to accept corporate and retail deposits from the general public that are covered by the Swedish stateprovided deposit guarantee scheme.
+This scheme guarantees an amount of SEK 950,000 for each depositor should a guarantee-covered provider of deposits enter into bankruptcy or should the SFSA otherwise decide that the guarantee should become effective.
 The Issuer uses deposits to fund a significant portion of the Group's debt portfolios.
 The Issuer's deposit-taking scheme allows the Issuer to secure funding at comparatively low costs and gives the Issuer access to a substantial source of liquidity.
 This solid liquidity position has been essential in enabling Hoist Finance's high levels of portfolio purchases in recent years.

 The Issuer's online deposit platform in Sweden, HoistSpar, is offered to private individuals and companies.
 HoistSpar was established in 2009 (term deposits launched in late 2012).
-The Issuer's depositor base in Sweden consisted as of 31 December 2017 of 63,271 active accounts with a total deposit balance of SEK 12.2 billion.
-A majority of the deposits can be freely withdrawn immediately, while, as of 31 March 2018, 38 per cent. of the deposits were made for a variety of terms between 12 to 36 months.
+The Issuer's depositor base in Sweden consisted as of 31 December 2018 of 54,025 active accounts with a total deposit balance of SEK 11.3 billion.
 Term deposits can be withdrawn immediately upon payment of a withdrawal fee.

-During 2017, the Issuer also launched savings accounts in Germany, through one of the largest deposit savings platforms in Europe.
-A key reason for the launch was to strengthen and further diversify the Group's funding.
-The Issuer's depositor base in Germany consisted as of 31 December 2017 of 4,462 active accounts with a total deposit base of EUR 100 million, corresponding to a book value of SEK 985 million.
+The Issuer also offers savings accounts in Germany, through one of the largest deposit savings platforms in Europe.
+The Issuer's depositor base in Germany consisted as of 31 December 2018 of 17,774 active accounts with a total deposit base of EUR 565 million, corresponding to a book value of SEK 5.8 billion.

-Historically, the availability of funding under the Issuer's deposits has been very stable with limited outflow and inflow, primarily driven by the interest rate the Issuer offers, which may be adjusted in accordance with the Issuer's liquidity needs.
-The main objective of the deposit schemes is to facilitate a low-volatile (with regards to nominal amounts) and cost-effective funding source, while being a well-perceived provider of savings products.
+Historically, the availability of funding under the Issuer's deposits has been very stable with limited outflow and inflow, primarily driven by the interest rates the Issuer offers, which may be adjusted in accordance with the Issuer's liquidity needs.
+The main objective of the deposit schemes is to facilitate a low-volatility (with regards to nominal amounts) and cost-effective funding source, while being a well-perceived provider of savings products.